 In our ever-increasingly busy world, it’s still important to find time to wind down and relax, even if it means cutting back and saying “no” sometimes.
 Incorporating regular stress management practices like meditation, yoga, tai chi, or progressive relaxation can provide many benefits.

-Almost one-third of Americans are getting six or fewer hours of sleep per night (18).
-Sleep deprivation increases inflammation (19) and impairs the immune system, which negatively impacts the body’s ability to detox.
 Research indicates that during sleep, neurotoxic waste products are eliminated from the brain, pointing to a direct role for sleep in detoxification (20).
 Our circadian rhythms also can help regulate liver detoxification (21).

 Here are some of my best tips for getting enough sleep: